Links

-Working with the Tonic application database
+Working with the application database

-Connecting to the Tonic application database
+Connecting to the Structural application database

 Inside a Docker container